 How can I contact HMRC about tax credits?

-You can contact HMRC online, by webchat, HMRC App, Twitter, by telephone or in writing.
+You can contact using the HMRC App, Twitter, by telephone or in writing.
 They don’t have a facility to let you e-mail them directly but you can do many things online, using their digital service via the GOV.UK website or using the HMRC app.

 Tax credit digital services

 HMRC have developed an online service called the ‘Personal Tax Account’ for all individuals to be able to transact with them digitally.
 The Personal Tax Account covers a variety of services provided right across HMRC lines of business, covering income tax, tax payments, Self Assessment returns and it also includes the tax credits online service.

 The specific tax credit online service is called ‘Manage your tax credits’ and can be accessed either directly from this link: Manage your tax credits, or via the Personal Tax Account and following links to the tax credit part of your Personal Tax Account.